kibetamos/ML-zoomcamp-Homework/ML_project/README.md

 The primary problem addressed by this project is:

     How can we predict if a user will click on an advertisement based on their behavioral and demographic data?

+Key Challenges

+    User Behavior Analysis:
+        Identifying the correlation between features such as daily internet usage, time spent on the site, and ad interactions.

+    Demographic Insights:
+        Understanding how user demographics (e.g., age, income, location, and gender) influence ad clicks.

+    Real-Time Predictions:
+        Deploying a model capable of making accurate predictions to aid in real-time decision-making for ad placement.

+    Scalability:
+        Creating a solution that can scale effectively to handle large datasets and serve predictions through an API.

+This project addresses these challenges by building a machine learning model to predict click-through rates and deploying it as an easily accessible REST API, enabling practical integration into marketing workflows.